 - If you were injured because you combined the medicine with another drug like Tylenol and the label did not carry a warning that combining these drugs is dangerous, then you would have a claim based on a failure to warn.

-If you or a loved one is dealing with an accident or injury, you have enough to deal with.
+If you or a loved one is dealing with an accident or injury because of the negligence of another, you have enough to deal with.
 Let an experienced accident attorney fight for the full compensation that you deserve.
-It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
-Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
+It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a lawyer.
+Call the competent personal injury attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County, Island County and Snohomish County since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!